broadinstitute/polyphonia/README.md

 	-o | --output FILE		Output file path [current working directory/potential_cross-contamination.txt] -j | --overwrite FILE		Overwrite output, intermediate, and temp files at input paths [FALSE]
 ```

+## Getting Started

+We use Docker to distribute and run polyphonia pre-packaged in an isolated, friendly environment with the software it depends on.
+If you are new to Docker, you can learn more about it [here](https://docs.docker.com/get-started/).

+1. Install Docker.
+[Download Docker for your system](https://docs.docker.com/get-docker/) and follow instructions to install.
+When prompted, grant permissions to access your file system.
+Open the Docker application on your computer and leave it open in the background.

+2. Use Docker to create a new isolated, ephemeral pre-built file system containing polyphonia installed alongside the software it requires, with access to your computer's file system.
+In your terminal application, enter:

+   `docker run -v $(pwd):/mnt/data -it --rm quay.io/broadinstitute/polyphonia`

+   - [`docker run`](https://docs.docker.com/engine/reference/commandline/run/)` quay.io/broadinstitute/polyphonia` creates a new, isolated file system (a container) copied from the snapshot (docker image) we created, which is stored at quay.io/broadinstitute/polyphonia
+   - `-v $(pwd):/mnt/data` connects your current directory on your computer (`pwd`) to the `/mnt/data` directory in the new file system.
+(If you navigate to `/mnt/data` in the new file system, you will see your own familiar files.)
+   - `-it` connects and provides a terminal for you to communicate with the new file system
+   - `--rm` automatically destroys the file system once it is exited

+   You should see your new container appear in the Docker application interface.

+3. Explore the space.
+Regardless of your computer's file system, your new, isolated file system is an Ubuntu file system.
+Type `ls` to look in a directory and `cd` to navigate to it (or `cd ../` to navigate to the parent directory).
+Polyphonia lives in the directory `opt/polyphonia`.
+Your own files are in the directory `/mnt/data/`.

+4. Run polyphonia.
+Enter `/opt/polyphonia/detect_potential_cross_contamination.pl`.
+You should see a description of the software and a list of options.
+To detect potential cross-contamination in a set of example files included with polyphonia, enter:

+   `TODO`

+   You can detect potential cross-contamination in your own files by adding `/mnt/data` to the start of your current directory when you created your container.
+On my computer, my files live in a directory called `/Users/lakras/myfiles`.
+When I created my container I was in `/Users/lakras`—from the perspective of the container, my files are in `/mnt/data/myfiles`.
+To detect potential cross-contamination in files on my computer, I would enter:

+   `TODO`

+   Follow the guide below to learn more about polyphonia's input and output options.

+5. Exit.
+When you are done, destroy your ephemeral file system by typing `exit`.
+You should see your container disappear from the Docker interface.

+## Required Input Files

+TODO

+## Optional Plate Map Inputs

+TODO

+## Other Options

+TODO

+## Output Files

+TODO